graik/labhamster/README.md

 ## Setup your own LabHamster instance on Heroku

+If you only want to quickly set up a server on your local machine for testing and development, see next section below.

 A version of LabHamster configured for Heroku is currently kept on the github branch `heroku`.
-However, the changes don't seem to work just as well for the development server so I will probably soon merge this branch back into `master`.
+However, the changes seem to work just as well for the development server so I will probably soon merge this branch back into `master`.
 The following instructions assume you are sitting on a Ubuntu (or Debian-based) Linux machine.
 They should be pretty generic though.

 1. Create a free Heroku account: https://signup.heroku.com/signup/dc
 2. Install Heroku "tool belt":